HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Discussion

 \section{Discussion}

 In this work, a generative model for 3D human heads is presented.
 We demonstrate the efficacy of the hybrid approach involving an underlying animatable parametric model and a neural vertex displacement modeller.
 Most importantly, our method allows to model high-quality shape variations while maintaining the realistic animation capability, and the inversion framework allows us to find a suitable latent representation to either represent a full head scan or a part of it that could come from e.g. the depth sensor.
-A direction of the possible future work could be focused on incorporating an appearance model for color and material-based relighting and a physical model of hair movement, based on, for instance, hair strands, to support more realistic animation. \paragraph{Acknowledgments.} We gratefully acknowledge the support of this research by a TUM-IAS Hans Fischer Senior Fellowship, the ERC Starting Grant Scan2CAD (804724) and the Horizon Europe vera.ai project (101070093).
-We also thank Yawar Siddiqui and Alexey Artemov for helpful advice, Tobias Kirschstein for his assistance with the NeRSembles dataset and visualization, Taras Khakhulin for his help with the ROME baseline, Peter Kocsis, Antonio Allegro, Jiapeng Tang for early peer review, Silvia Sell\'{a}n for the Blender visualization course materials that we used, and Angela Dai for the video voiceover.
+A direction of the possible future work could be focused on incorporating an appearance model for color and material-based relighting and a physical model of hair movement, based on, for instance, hair strands, to support more realistic animation.
+The code and the dataset of displacement registrations will be released to the public.